-Q: How long will my son/daughter have to stay at the Inpatient Psychiatry Service at Boston Children's Hospital?
+Q: How long will my child have to stay at the Inpatient Psychiatry Service at Boston Children's Hospital?

 Q: How old are the kids on the unit?

-Q: Can I stay with my child overnight?
+Q: Can I stay overnight with my child?

-Q: Will my son/daughter have his/her own room?
+Q: Will my child have their own room?

 Q: When can I see my child?

-A: Visiting hours for parents and siblings are weekdays from 6 p.m. - 7:30 p.m. and on weekends from 10 a.m. - 7:30 p.m.
+A: Visiting hours for caregivers and siblings are weekdays from 6 p.m. - 7:30 p.m. and on weekends from 10 a.m. - 8 p.m.
 On Wednesday evenings, visiting is extended until 8 p.m. and there is a family night activity.

 Q: Can other people visit my child?

-A: Your child's treatment team will ask you for a list of people (friends or extended family) who have your permission to visit.
+A: Yes.
+Your child's treatment team will ask you for a list of people (friends or extended family) who have your permission to visit.
 These visits should be pre-arranged with the team.
-Anyone younger than 21 must be accompanied and supervised by a parent/guardian of the patient.
+Anyone younger than 21 years old must be accompanied and supervised by the patient's caregiver(s).